 Look at where your country or any country of your choice is located and try to imagine how the US or China could tackle them or come at them using possible means.
 What countries are likely to display animosity and what countries do you think would display the opposite to the two nations respectively.
 Check out where they have friendly airbases and/or ports in friendly countries if you can.
 You may know if there are naval ships with air-defense systems on it based in naval ports.
 Naval ships air-defense systems rarely have more than a 120 km range and it is a defensive weapon and should not be used offensively, i.e. it is there to protect the ship or group of ships first of all.

-If you know where different nations ground based air-defense systems i.e. surface-to-air robots are deployed for the moment being or will be deployed, you get extra credit.
+If you know where different nations ground based air-defense systems i.e. surface-to-air missiles are deployed for the moment being or will be deployed, you get extra credit.
 They are there to protect cruical infrastructure or military installations or mobile equipment and are also not offensive weapons.
-But such knowledge is rarely public knowledge unless the country is at war, as is the case with Russias S-400 and S-300 systems and their radar systems in Syria.
+But such knowledge is rarely public knowledge unless the country is at war and its adversary or other players reveals their location, as is the case with Russias S-400 and S-300 systems and their radar systems in Syria.

 Use the internet to find out things if it is not enough to use the CIA WORLD FACTBOOK, and it usually isn’t.
 The variables are many and intertwined which makes the task incredibly complicated.
 The more you know the more complicated it gets.
 Mix as many variables as you think you can manage for this task, but start learning how to slim them down effectively.
 I am only talking about military targets here.
 And I am only talking about air raids with F-35 starting from air strips or carriers.